ivangalkin/sonar-openmarketplace-plugin/README.md

 **BENEFITS**:

-1. There is an [official way](https://docs.sonarqube.org/display/DEV/Deploying+to+the+Marketplace) to deploy your plugin through the Marketplace.
+1. There is an [official way](https://docs.sonarqube.org/display/DEV/Deploying+to+the+Marketplace) to deploy your plugin into the Marketplace.
 Unfortunately the rules are very restrictive.
 If your plugin gets rejected, there will be no other way than to install you plugin through the file system.
 This is inconvenient.
 So your plugin will be installed/updated less often.
 Open Marketplace being installed once, integrates 3rd party plugins as the 1st class citizens.

 2. SonarQube Marketplace ensures the compatibility of installed SonarQube version with the available plugins.
 If your plugin is not deployed officially, you must keep track of the compatibility by yourself.
 This is error-prone, since the file-system-based installation and update are not validated automatically.
 Open Marketplace allows you and your users to benefit from the consistency checks.